8 Mins

 It is calculated by asking customers a question and having them answer on a scale.

-Breakdown of CSAT scores.
+Methodology of CSAT Calculation

 There are two primary methods of calculating a CSAT score.